ElsevierSoftwareX/SOFTX-D-20-00038/asvtorch/recipes/sitw/ivector/README.md

 - To execute the recipe step-by-step run the following:
     1) `python asvtorch/recipes/sitw/ivector/run.py prepare`
-        - This will prepare VoxCeleb1 and VoxCeleb2 datasets.
+        - This will prepare VoxCeleb1, VoxCeleb2, and SITW datasets.
     2) `python asvtorch/recipes/sitw/ivector/run.py fe`
-        - This will extract MFCCs for VoxCeleb1 and VoxCeleb2.
+        - This will extract MFCCs for VoxCeleb1, VoxCeleb2, and SITW.
     3) `python asvtorch/recipes/sitw/ivector/run.py ubm`
         - This will train the UBM using Kaldi.
     4) `python asvtorch/recipes/sitw/ivector/run.py post`